DavideFrr/ibmqx_experiments/README.md

 ## Fidelity

 You can use [fidelity.py](https://github.com/DavideFrr/ibmqx_experiments/blob/master/fidelity.py) to estimate the classical fidelity of every execution and average them together.
-It is also possibile to use [envariance_values_base2.py](https://github.com/DavideFrr/ibmqx_experiments/blob/master/envariance_values_base2.py) and [envariance_values_base10.py](https://github.com/DavideFrr/ibmqx_experiments/blob/master/envariance_values_base10.py) to se an overall distribution of
+It is also possible to use [envariance_values_base2.py](https://github.com/DavideFrr/ibmqx_experiments/blob/master/envariance_values_base2.py) and [envariance_values_base10.py](https://github.com/DavideFrr/ibmqx_experiments/blob/master/envariance_values_base10.py) to se an overall distribution of